mhstnsc/knowledge-base-articles/computers/mihai-software-wisdom.md

 # Reviewer check-list

 * Long operations, can there be parallel operations changing the same data?
+* Async operation response, does the initial conditions still hold?
 * Does the code look reasonably readable?
+* Atomicity, does the multi step operation handles atomicity/eventual consistency well?
+* High performance code paths, double check on performance issues?
+* Background jobs: Do they have record beginning and end of processing
+* Background jobs: How much data do they consume?